Booking Activities, Lodging, and Transport

 • You must obtain an International Driving Permit in your home country before you come to Laos.

 • If you plan to drive outside of major cities, absolutely, positively rent a 4-wheel drive.
 Talk to the major rental agencies as well as Discover Lao Tours.
-I suppose in theory you could drive a 2-wheel-drive car on the expressway from Vientiane to Vang Vieng, but if you tried to take a 2-wheel-drive into the valley just outside of Vang Vieng town where the beautiful scenery is, you would absolutely get stuck in the deep sand.
+I suppose in theory you could drive a 2-wheel-drive car on the expressway from Vientiane to Vang Vieng, but if you tried to take a 2-wheel-drive into the valley just outside of Vang Vieng town where the beautiful scenery is, you would absolutely get stuck in the soft sand.

 • Understand that if you break down in a remote area and you don’t speak Lao, you could be really screwed.
 Don’t expect tow trucks to come.
 Local repair shops are unlikely have spare parts for the make and model of your car, and even if they can get parts, they might not know how to instal them.